CliMA/Oceananigans.jl/docs/src/grids.md

 └── Flat z
 ```

+The `halo` size has to be set for certain advection schemes that require more halo points than the default `3` in every direction.
 Note that both `size` and `halo` are 2-`Tuple`s, rather than the 3-`Tuple` that would be required for a three-dimensional grid,
 or the single number that would be used for a one-dimensional grid.

 ### The dimensions: `x, y, z` for `RectilinearGrid`, or `latitude, longitude, z` for `LatitudeLongitudeGrid`

-The last three keyword arguments specify the extent and location of the finite volume cells that divide up the
+These keyword arguments specify the extent and location of the finite volume cells that divide up the
 three dimensions of the grid.
 For `RectilinearGrid`, the dimensions are called `x`, `y`, and `z`, whereas for `LatitudeLongitudeGrid` the
 dimensions are called `latitude`, `longitude`, and `z`.